HaxeFoundation/HaxeManual/content/02-types.md

 <!--label:types-structure-performance-->
 #### Impact on Performance

-Using structures, and by extension, [structural subtyping](type-system-structural-subtyping), has no impact on performance when compiling to [dynamic targets](define-dynamic-target).
+Using structures and, by extension, [structural subtyping](type-system-structural-subtyping), has no impact on performance when compiling to [dynamic targets](define-dynamic-target).
 However, on [static targets](define-static-target) a dynamic lookup has to be performed which is typically slower than a static field access.